jsboss5/Aryeo-Amenity-Detection/README.md

 This Folder contains all of our Training Notebooks, Data collection notebooks, and data cleaning Scripts.

 ### Small Model
-Contains the training notebook and image download NB for our small model, trained on one class of image
+Contains the training notebook and image download NB for our small model, trained on one class of image.
+(Coffeemaker)

 ### Medium Test Model
 Contains the experimentaton notebook, in which we tested 7 different pretrained models to determine the one we would conduct transfer learning on.
+We found that the Retinanet_R_101_3x model was the best.

 ### bigDogModel
 This folder contains the image download and training notebooks similar for all 30 classes of amenities.
 The Save_Predictions notebook is used to save predictions from a model into a csv file that is used for inferencing.
 It also includes a visualization notebook which visualizes predictions that we have passed through our ensembling script... (see next later section on Ensembling)